manornk/meta-seo-plugin-wordpress/README.md

 Tags: meta, seo, data <br />
 Requires at least: 4.6 <br />
 Tested up to: 4.7 <br />
-Stable tag: 0.3 <br />
+Stable tag: 0.4 <br />
 License: GPLv2 or later License <br />
 URI: https://www.gnu.org/licenses/gpl-2.0.html<br />

-META SEO adds meta description tags on your posts and pages based on the content.
+META SEO is a plugin that helps you get more visitors through SERPs (Search Engine Results Page).

 #Description

-META SEO adds meta description tags on your posts and pages based on the content.
+META SEO is a plugin that helps you get more visitors through SERPs (Search Engine Results Page).
+It adds meta description for every post and page, based on their content, but also enables you to add custom meta description on every post, as well as HomePage meta description via META SEO menu.

 #Installation